A crate is a portable “kennel” that is just large enough to contain

 it wrong; it does mean you need to know what you are doing.
 Things to remember:

-A plastic airline approved (leak-proof) crate will run from $10 to $75
+A plastic airline approved (leak-proof) crate will run from $30 to over a $100

 Mail order stores have competitive prices (but watch out for added